 Once verified, you’ll be taken to your business listing.
-You can now add any missing information and ensure that everything is correct.
+You can now add any missing information and make sure that everything is correct.

 Step 15: Welcome To Your GMB Dashboard

-You can now add any missing information and ensure that everything is correct.
 Once verified, you’ll be taken to your business listing.
-You’ve now created your business listing, and it’s time to start optimising it!
+You can now add any missing information and make sure that everything is correct.
+You’ve now created your business listing and it’s time to start optimising it!

 Claiming a Google Maps Listing